 by Mary Jo Doig

-Mary Jo Doig is an avid reader, writer, editor, and aspiring blogger.
-She lives in a small, eclectic town in Albemarle County, Virginia where she has an exquisite view from her writing room window.
+Mary Jo Doig, a Story Circle Network member for fifteen years, is an avid reader, writer, quilter, knitter, gardener, cook, editor, and blogger.
+She lives in a small, eclectic town in Albemarle County, Virginia where she has an exquisite mountain view from her writing room window.